Wednesday, 24 August 2011

 I hardly knew anything about James Joyce except that he was considered an important figure in the world of English literature.
 So I checked about James Joyce on Wikipedia and read about his life and how he was forced to live in Trieste.

-Yesterday afternoon, while waiting to go out, I had switched on the TV and tried different channels.
-While channel hopping, I suddenly found a journalist talking about James Joyce in Trieste.
-For a second I was surprised and said to myself, "Wow, what a coincidence.
-I read about it today and wrote about it, and now this guy is talking about the same thing."
-Any way I soon forgot about it.
+Yesterday afternoon, while waiting to go out, I switched on the TV and tried different channels.
+Suddenly I found a journalist talking about James Joyce in Trieste.
+Again, I was struck by the coincidence.

-Now the third example - Yesterday afternoon while channel hopping, I also saw a brief scene from a TV film on "Importance of being earnest" by Oscar Wilde, on a channel, and then I changed the channel.
+Now the third example - Yesterday afternoon while channel hopping, I saw a brief scene from a TV film called "Importance of being earnest", based on the novel by the same name, written by Oscar Wilde.
+I watched it for a few minutes and then changed the channel.

-Today morning, at the website of Caravan, I opened an article with the review of Amitav Ghosh's new book, it started with the three lines that I had seen in the scene yesterday on the TV:
+Today morning, at the website of the magazine Caravan, I opened an article about the review of Amitav Ghosh's new book, it started with the three lines that I had seen in the scene yesterday on the TV:

 MISS PRISM: Do not speak slightingly of the three-volume novel, Cecily.
 I wrote one myself in earlier days.